Tabasco: Culture

 Traditional masculine dress consists of a white shirt and pants, with black boots or shoes, black belt, a hat in a style called "chontal" and a red handkerchief around the neck.
 This dress is based on an older type of clothing called traje choco, made of cotton cloth called manta, used to work in the fields.

-Traditional female dress consists of a wide skirt trimmed with a ruffle.
+The traditional female dress consists of a wide skirt trimmed with a ruffle.
 Under the skirt is a slip designed to fluff the skirt and make the waist look smaller.
 The blouse is white with an embroidered band in bright colors, often with flower and/or animal designs.
 It has short sleeves ending in a square form in the lower part.
 The woman often carried a small handkerchief and a shawl called a rebozo in bright colors, often complementing the skirt.
 The shoes are black.

 The state has a number of unique traditional dances due to its relative isolation from the rest of the country.
-These include "El Gigante" of Nacajuca, performed on 14 August.
+These include "El Gigante" of Nacajuca, performed on August 14.
 "Baila Viejo" is performed in Tucta and Guaytalpa in the municipality of Nacajuca as well as the Atasta de Serra in Villahermosa.
 "El Pochó" is of pre Hispanic origin and is performed during Carnival in Tenosique.
 "Los Blanquitos" is also performed in Tenosique and symbolizes the struggle of black slaves during the colonial period.
 "El Caballito Blanco" depicts the struggles of the indigenous against the Spanish at the Battle of Centla.
 Zapateo is said to be derived from the fandango, brought to the area by a conquistador called Ortíz de Séquito.
 It is considered to be the regional dance of the state.

 Traditional music has its origins in the Olmec period with other indigenous influences such as those of the Maya, Mexicas and Nahuas.
 It is based on flute and percussion, including drums made of tortoise shells and flutes/whistles made of ceramic.
 Purely indigenous music has almost entirely disappeared, replaced by that of European influence.
 Fandango influence was the first to arrive, which was modified then called fandanguillo leading to songs called zapateos in the colonial period, played by small orchestras.
 These were mostly composed of wind instruments but the marimba and drums called temborileros were added.
 This music was accompanied by a dance of the same name.
 Later, short improvised rhymes called "bombas" were added varying by region often consisting of a man and woman answering each other.